 As a result, Type 1 fonts have become obsolete, and Adobe is phasing them out of its products.
 This is a big issue for companies that rely on these fonts for branding.

-Adobe platforms like InDesign, Photoshop, and Illustrator will no longer recognize Type 1 fonts.
-In fact, the Fonts menu won’t show them at all.
+Adobe platforms like InDesign, Photoshop, and Illustrator no longer recognize Type 1 fonts.
+In fact, the Fonts menu doesn’t show them at all.
 If you try to open a document that has these old fonts, you’ll get a “missing” message, even if they’re installed on your computer.